 Within the United States, there are numerous areas that showcase vibrant leaf colors during the Fall season.
 Colorado is one of them.

-The tree most synonymous with Fall colors are the Aspen Tree.
-While the leaves are usually a shimmering gold hue, they can sometimes be orange and even red.
+And within Colorado, the tree most synonymous with Fall colors is the Aspen Tree.
+While the leaves are usually a shimmering gold hue, depending on the weather, they can sometimes turn orange and even red.

 Even at night, the moon's light can illuminate the golden leaves along a mountain side.
 And with enough luck, you can wish upon a shooting star.

-There are other great spots to photograph the leave changing, but it often means driving for long distances and at very high altitudes.
+There are other great spots to photograph the leaves changing, but it often means driving for long distances and at very high altitudes.
 You even reach heights where not much grows.

 But if you press on, pockets of gold will reappear.
-And unlike the elusive impossible to get pot of gold at the end of the rainbow, the Aspens leaves can indeed by touched.
+And unlike the elusive impossible to get pot of gold at the end of the rainbow, the Aspens leaves can indeed be found and touched.